| |

 Is Old Lahaina Luau the Most Authentic Luau in Hawaii?

-This is the point in my luau reviews where I usually drop a disclaimer about the authenticity level: any commercial luau (one that you pay to attend) is NOT going to be authentic.
+This is the point in my luau reviews where I usually drop a disclaimer about the authenticity level.
+Any commercial luau (one that you pay to attend) is NOT going to be authentic.
 A luau in the Hawaiian culture is similar to a backyard BBQ.
 Friends and family gathering to eat a big meal, hang out and visit, play games, sing songs (whatever you do at your family get togethers) and just spend time together.

 Commercial luaus have combined some special elements of Hawaiian culture (including hula dancing and a feasting on certain foods among others) into an event but the very fact that you’re paying to attend means it’s not authentic.

 That being said…the Old Lahaina Luau is regularly touted as “the most authentic” luau in Hawaii.
 And as far as commercial luaus go, it is.
-There is not an ounce of corny at this luau.
+There is not an ounce of “corny” at this luau.
 Everything from the setting to the food to the show is done as first class as possible.
 The level of service and hospitality at this luau is unparalleled and the way the everyone involved shows aloha makes it feel very authentic.

 Arrival & Pre Dinner Entertainment